 8. Birdman | Michael Keaton (2014)

 Birdman made it to our list yet again of our best movie monologues, to make up for Michael Keaton’s Oscar® snub.
 This immensely tense scene makes you question if an actor or a critic is the more entitled and unversed.

 You know what this is?
 You don’t, do you?
-You can’t even see it if you don’t label it.
+Can’t even see it if you don’t label it.
 You mistake those sounds in your head for true knowledge.

 Nothin’ about intention, structure, technique.
 Just crappy opinions backed up by crappy comparisons.
 You’re incapable of writing more than a couple of paragraphs, and you risk nothing of yourself.

 Well, I’m an actor and this play has cost me everything.
 So you can take your cowardly, malicious, shittily written reviews and shove them up your ass.